How can I raise funds to consolidate debts?

 You would have a choice of variable or fixed rate with a new lender and would qualify for a free valuation and free legal package if you wished.
 However, before you explore this route it is suggested that you approach your existing lender to see what choices they would offer you in conjunction with additional borrowing to repay your debts.

-Remortgaging As An Option
+Remortgaging As an Option

 If your existing lender is not happy to help or they don't have an attractive selection of products to choose from you can consider remortgaging the property.
 They would lend you the money required to repay additional funds required to pay off your other debts.
-A few lenders will not let you borrow for debt consolidation but I do not think this will restrict your choice and you should be able to find a good combination of rate, fees and early repayment charges (ERC).
+A few lenders will not let you borrow for debt consolidation, but I do not think this will restrict your choice and you should be able to find a good combination of rate, fees and early repayment charges (ERC).

 You will also need to consider how you want to pay back the capital you will borrow.
-If you have investments that will provide sufficient funds to clear the mortgage debt you could consider an interest only mortgage, this would help keep the monthly payments down.
+If you have investments that will provide sufficient funds to clear the mortgage debt you could consider an interest only mortgage, this will help keep the monthly payments down.

-You would benefit from speaking to one of our independent mortgage advisers.
 Please call on 0330 433 2927 and they will be able to look at what you have been offered by your lender and be able to see if there was a better deal available elsewhere.

 Ask The Mortgage Experts answers are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.
 We recommend you seek professional advice with regard to any of these topics where appropriate.